 We developed a "grow your own" program with a local school district specifically designed to produce mathematics educators.
-A cohort of sixteen students majoring in mathematics education are now matriculating through our program.
+Fifteen students will be entering their junior year as mathematics education students in fall 25.

 5. Description of steps to improve performance in meeting goal or lessons learned in meeting goal, if applicable: